 Fig. \ref{fig:States_Comparison} shows inferred abstract state trained with SRL weights partition: $w_{reward}:5, \, w_{inverse}:2, \, w_{forward}:1$ and with the same split dimension strategy as Fig. \ref{fig:circular_state}.
 The bias on reward model encourages state to separate points with different rewards in higher dimension.
 Although it has a less physical meaning for robotic, yet, it has a better sample efficiency during training.

-\section{CONCLUSIONS}
+\section{Conclusions}

-To summarize our contributions, we present a new framework to train RL agent together with the SRL model, as well as a \emph{domain resemblance prior} to leverage expert demonstration.
-With such features incorporated, our framework can efficiently handle with the tasks in high-dimensional robotic scenarios, and encourages the potential to train real-life robots from scratch.
+To conclude, we summarize the SOTA SRL sub-tasks in prior works and present a new framework to train RL agent together with the SRL model, as well as a \emph{domain resemblance prior} to leverage expert demonstration.
+With such features incorporated, our framework can efficiently handle the tasks in high-dimensional robotic scenarios, and encourages the potential to train real-life robots from scratch.
 During training, POAR can provide real-time access to the current inferred states which helps to interpret RL with a real physical meaning, and we can thus monitor the course of training and diagnose the policy.
 In detail,

 \begin{enumerate} \item Our model integrates SRL into the training process of RL which allows SRL to adapt with RL.
 Learned in this way, the observation-state mapping can thus guarantee the high final rewards of RL, since over-fitting is overcome. \item By reusing the interactions collected by RL for training SRL and leveraging expert demonstration to guide the agent, the cold-start problem is tackled and sample efficiency is substantially sped up. \item Compared with the decoupling strategy, our model is more robust, almost all SRL models outperform the original PPO model in our setups.
 Hence, it is easier to tune the hyperparameter. \end{enumerate}